Moses in Islam: In Islamic literature

-The Shi'a Quranic exegesis scholar and thinker Muhammad Husayn Tabatabaei, in his commentary Balance of Judgment on the Exegesis of the Qur'an attempted to show the infallibility of Moses in regard to his request for a vision of God and his breaking of his promise to Al-Khidr as a part of the Shi'a doctorine of prophetic infallibility (Ismah).
+The Shi'a Quranic exegesis scholar and thinker Muhammad Husayn Tabatabaei, in his commentary Balance of Judgment on the Exegesis of the Qur'an attempted to show the infallibility of Moses in regard to his request for a vision of God and his breaking of his promise to Al-Khidr as a part of the Shi'a doctrine of prophetic infallibility (Ismah).
 Tabatabaei attempted to solve the problem of vision by using various philosophical and theological arguments to state that the vision for God meant a necessary need for knowledge.
 According to Tabatabaei, Moses was not responsible for the promise broken to Al-Khidr as he had added "God willing" after his promise.
 The Islamic reformist and activist Sayyid Qutb, also mentions Moses in his work, In the Shade of the Quran.
 Sayyid Qutb interpreted the narrative of Moses, keeping in view the sociological and political problems facing the Islamic world in his era; he considered the narrative of Moses to contain teachings and lessons for the problems which faced the Muslims of his era.
 According to Sayyid Qutb, when Moses was preaching to the Pharaoh, he was entering the "battle between faith and oppression".
 Qutb believed that Moses was an important figure in Islamic teachings as his narrative symbolized the struggle to "expel evil and establish righteousness in the world" which included the struggle from oppessive tyrants, a struggle which Qutb considered was the core teaching of the Islamic faith.